SEO Blog Post Word Count: Ideal Length for Rankings

 Step 2: Determine Your Target Length

-- Find the average word count of top 5 results
+- Check the average word count of the top 5 results

 - Aim for that length or slightly longer

-- Don't pad—only add length if it adds value
+- Only add length if it adds value — never pad

 Step 3: Structure for Readability